Mensur Suljović

-Mensur Suljović (Serbian Cyrillic: Менсур Суљовић; born 5 March 1972) is an Austrian professional darts player.
-He plays in Professional Darts Corporation (PDC) events, having previously played in the British Darts Organisation (BDO).
+Mensur Suljović (Serbian Cyrillic: Менсур Суљовић; born 5 March 1972) is a Serbian-Austrian professional darts player who competes in Professional Darts Corporation (PDC) events, where he reached a peak ranking of world number five in 2017.
+Nicknamed "the Gentle", Suljović reached his first PDC major televised final in 2016, finishing as the runner-up at the European Championship.
+He won his first TV title at the 2017 Champions League of Darts, defeating Gary Anderson in the final.
+He finished as the runner-up at the 2018 World Matchplay.
+Suljović has also won a total of 7 PDC titles in his professional career, including 3 titles on the PDC European Tour.

+He previously participated in British Darts Organisation (BDO) and World Darts Federation (WDF) tournaments, winning 7 titles.
+He reached the quarter-finals at the World Masters in 2001 and the last 16 at the 2002 BDO World Championship.

+Suljović was runner-up at the PDC World Cup of Darts in both 2021 and 2024, partnering Rowby-John Rodriguez for Austria and has been ranked as the number one Austrian player in the PDC, but he does not actually hold Austrian citizenship.

-Nicknamed The Gentle, Suljović is noted for his unorthodox throwing action and favouring double 14 as his finishing double where possible.
-Suljović is the number one Austrian player in the PDC and reached his first major final in 2016 at the European Championship.
+Suljović is noted for his unorthodox throwing action and favouring double 14 as his finishing double where possible.

-He went one step further in winning his first TV title at the 2017 Champions League of Darts, defeating two-times world champion Gary Anderson on two occasions.

 Personal life

 Suljović has been living in Vienna since 1993.
 He escaped from war-torn Serbia to live in Austria together with his older brothers.
 They owned a coffee shop where he started playing darts.
 He is married to Enisa with two children and owns his own pub called The Gentle in Vienna.
 Despite the fact that he represents Austria, he does not have Austrian citizenship.
-He applied two times without success in 2014 and 2020.The reason for the first rejection was that his pub employed a waitress who had no work permit, the reason for the second was that his tax consultant missed the tax filing deadline.
+He applied two times without success in 2014 and 2020.
+The reason for the first rejection was that his pub employed a waitress who had no work permit, the reason for the second was that his tax consultant missed the tax filing deadline.